Set up your sending domain for Adapty Mail

 How verification works

-Once DNS records are in place, Adapty Mail polls DNS automatically, and you can also trigger checks manually.
+Once the records are in place, Adapty Mail polls DNS automatically, and you can also trigger checks yourself.

-- 7-day deadline: If verification doesn’t complete in 7 days, the identity is marked Failed.
-Your DNS records stay in your registrar — re-enter the domain in Settings → Email Domains to start a new window.
+- 7-day deadline: If verification doesn’t finish within 7 days, the domain is marked failed.
+Your DNS records stay in your registrar — add the domain again in Settings → DNS to start a new window.

-- After verification: If you remove or change DNS records later, AWS SES eventually downgrades the identity.
-Keep the records in place for as long as you plan to send.
+- After verification: If you remove or change the records later, the mail provider eventually downgrades the domain.
+Keep them in place for as long as you plan to send.

 - DNS propagation: Usually takes minutes; can take up to 48 hours in rare cases.